Pandulf Ironhead

-Pandulf I Ironhead (Pandolfo Testadiferro) (born c.
+Pandulf I Ironhead (Pandolfo Capodiferro) (born c.
 925 – died March 981) was the Prince of Benevento and Capua from 943 (or 944) until his death.
 He was made Duke of Spoleto and Camerino in 967 and succeeded as Prince of Salerno in 977 or 978.
 He was an important nobleman in the fight with the Byzantines and Saracens for control of the Mezzogiorno in the centuries after the collapse of Lombard and Carolingian authority on the Italian Peninsula.
 He established himself over almost the whole of the southern half of Italia before his death in March 981.
 He was an ancestor of Sancho I.

 Co-regency

 His mother was Yvantia.
 He co-reigned with his father, Landulf II, from 943, when his grandfather Landulf I died, and with his brother Landulf III from 959.
 Sometime about 955, Pope John XII led an army of Romans, Tuscans, and Spoletans against Landulf II and Pandulf, but Gisulf I of Salerno came to their rescue and no battle was given.
 The pope and Gisulf made a treaty at Terracina.
 Gisulf and Pandulf had a strong alliance after that.